 NSHPC data from the UK and Ireland (2001-2008) demonstrate how the use of combination PEP in neonates has increased over time [18].
 In total, 99% of 8205 infants received any PEP; for the 86% with data on type of PEP, 3% received dual and 11% triple regimens.
 The use of triple PEP increased significantly over this period, from 43% to 71% for infants born to untreated women, and from 13% to 32% where women were viraemic despite cART.
-HIV infection status was known for 89% of infants with information on PEP; 14.7% of infants who received no PEP were infected (5 of 34, all born vaginally to untreated women compared to 1.0% of those who received any PEP [72 of 7286]).
-Among infants born vaginally to untreated women, those who received PEP were significantly less likely to be infected than those who did not (8.5% [4/47] vs 45.5% [5/11]; P=0.002).
+HIV infection status was known for 89% of infants with information on PEP; 14.7% of infants who received no PEP were infected (5 of 34, all born vaginally to untreated women, those who received PEP were significantly less likely to be infected than those who did not (8.5% [4/47] vs 45.5% [5/11]; P=0.002).
 However, in this cohort study, because of the overall low rate of transmission and selective use of triple PEP for infants at higher risk of HIV, it was not possible to explore the association between type of PEP and infection status.